 “We made the decision early on to begin large-scale manufacturing at our own risk in order to ensure that product would be available immediately if our clinical trials prove successful and an Emergency Use Authorization is granted,” he says.
 “This manufacturing and supply agreement with BARDA and the Department of Defense could help REGN-COV2 reach many people quickly, hopefully helping to change the course of this deadly and still-raging pandemic.”

-The contract covers a fixed number of bulk lots that may be completed in fall of 2020: 30,000 doses of the drug have begun shipping on the order of the Department of Health & Human Services, with 300,000 additional doses expected by the end of January 2021.
-An additional 420,000 to 1.3 million preventative doses may come farther down the line.
-The government will be responsible for making doses from these lots available to Americans at no cost and would be responsible for distribution.
+The contract covers a fixed number of bulk lots for fall of 2020: 30,000 doses of the drug began shipping on the order of the Department of Health & Human Services, with 300,000 additional doses by the end of January 2021.
+An additional 420,000 to 1.3 million preventative doses were then slated farther down the line.
+The government is responsible for making doses from these lots available to Americans at no cost.